RenderKit/embree/readme.txt

  sudo port install cmake freeglut

-Under Linux you can install these dependencies using yum.
+Under Linux you can install these dependencies using yum or apt-get.
 Depending on your Linux distribution, some of these packages might already be installed or might have slightly different names.

+Type the following to install the dependencies using yum:

  sudo yum install cmake.x86_64
  sudo yum install freeglut.x86_64 freeglut-devel.x86_64
  sudo yum install libXmu.x86_64 libXi.x86_64
  sudo yum install libXmu-devel.x86_64 libXi-devel.x86_64

+Type the following to install the dependencies using apt-get:

+ sudo apt-get install cmake-curses-gui sudo apt-get install freeglut3-dev sudo apt-get install libxmu-dev libxi-dev

 Finally you can compile Embree using CMake.
 Create a build directory and execute "ccmake .." inside this directory.